 Lack of testing documentation

 User testing is a type of Manual Testing on iOS.
-The purpose of this testing is to create a better apps, not only bug-free apps.
-Below figure shows 4 types of User Testing
+The purpose of this testing is to create better apps, not only bug-free apps.
+Below figure shows four types of User Testing

-Evaluate user response to an application idea before release to the market.
+Evaluate user response to an application idea before releasing to the market.
 Procedures of concept testing on iOS are described as below

 Usability Testing is a test how easy to use your iOS application.
 In iOS testing, usability test could be recorded to remember or to share with others.